anhtran304/workdays/README.md

 The problem
 - [Farm worker shortage] due to a lack of overseas workers but many workers don't know which farms are looking for people
-- a harvest season only lasts a few months -> workers have to find new jobs when it ends
+- A harvest season only lasts a few months -> workers have to find new jobs when it ends
-- farms with a different harvest season start to find workers
+- Farms with a different harvest season start to find workers
-- all farms have to keep going through recruitment process every time a new fruit season starts
+- All farms have to keep going through recruitment process every time a new fruit season starts

 The solution